OriginProtocol/origin-dollar/README.md

 Additionally, you may need to remove [this line](https://github.com/nomiclabs/hardhat/blob/fc50a94a688ed5007a429857b808aae76441095c/packages/hardhat-core/src/internal/core/providers/http.ts#L119) from `node_modules/hardhat` if you experience timeouts running on the fork.
 Timeouts occur because of how long it takes to retrieve the blockchain state from the provider.

+Setting BLOCK_NUMBER in your environment before running the fork will aid performance due to better caching .
+It is recommended to set it to something that hast at least 6 confirmations.

 ### Running local node using Hardhat EVM

 `cd contracts`